redis/ioredis/README.md

 reconnecting | client will emit `reconnecting` after `close` when a reconnection would be made.
 The argument of the event is the time(ms) before reconnecting. end     | client will emit `end` after `close` when no more reconnections would be made.

+You can also check out the `Redis#status` property to get the current connection status.

 ## Offline Queue
 When a command can't be processed by Redis(being sent before `ready` event), by default it's added to the offline queue and will be executed when it can be processed.
 You can disable this feature by set `enableOfflineQueue`